Suv4o/building-an-ai-search-engine-with-nextjs-and-free-open-source-llms/README.md

 ## Cloning the Repository with Submodules

-This repository contains a submodule that points to a Hugging Face model repository.
-The submodule is located in the local_models directory, specifically in `local_models/all-MiniLM-L6-v2`.
+This repository contains submodules that point to Hugging Face model repositories.
+The submodules are located in the local_models directory, specifically:

+-   `local_models/all-MiniLM-L6-v2`
+-   `local_models/Phi-3-mini-4k-instruct`

 By default, when you clone a repository with submodules, Git does not automatically download the contents of the submodules.
-You have two options to get all the corresponding files in `local_models/all-MiniLM-L6-v2`:
+You have two options to get all the corresponding files in the local_models directory:

 ### Option 1: Clone with the --recurse-submodules flag